 Once in a while a new recipe comes along that really knocks our socks off.
 This month, it’s this simple buttermilk bundt cake laden with fresh berries.
 True, our berry deprivation over the past months has made us long for their juicy, in-season sweetness.
 But this unvarnished cake has something else.
 Buttermilk provides both a tang and a richness to baking recipes that is totally unique.
 Add a honey-sweetened whipped cream topping in which buttermilk is also key and you have a double whammy which not only makes a statement, but also a luxurious, bed for a mix of naturally sweet, seasonal berries.
 Best of all, every time we make this cake we get to use one in our collection of bundt pans.
+No buttermilk in the fridge?
+Mix 1 teaspoon lemon juice per 1 cup milk and let stand for 5 minutes, then use the acidulated milk in place of the buttermilk.

 Double Buttermilk Bundt with Fresh Berries